 SIEGEL: Frank, you mentioned the geopolitics of the region.
 The U.S. is sending a lot of aid, including a fleet of ships including the aircraft carrier USS George Washington.
 How does that fit into the geopolitics of the region?

 LANGFITT: Well, you know, this is sort of expected in the sense that the United States has made major efforts out here before with natural disasters; you can think of the Indonesian tsunami in 2004.
-But there is a political benefit for the U.S. You know, the U.S. And China, as we've talked about before, are competing for future influence out here in East Asia.
-Almost everybody in the region is worried about China's really rapid rise.
+But there is a political benefit for the U.S. You know, the U.S. and China, as we've talked about before, are competing for future influence out here in East Asia, and almost everybody in the region is worried about China's really rapid rise.

 China is pouring a lot of money into its navy and arguing over these islands.
-And many countries out here would like to see the U.S. counter-balance.
+And many countries out here would like to see the U.S. counterbalance.
 But, of course, they're unsure.
-I mean given fiscal problems in Washington - even though the U.S. Navy has dominated the Western Pacific for decades - they're not quite sure.
-People aren't sure the staying power.
+I mean given the fiscal problems in Washington - even though the U.S. Navy has dominated the western Pacific for decades - they're not quite sure.
+People aren't sure there's staying power.
 And so, sending an aircraft carrier reminds people that the U.S. is still here and still has this indispensable role that it plays militarily and certainly in terms of aid, out here in East Asia.

 SIEGEL: Of course, perhaps ironically, the Philippines used to be home to some of the biggest U.S. naval bases in the world.

 LANGFITT: You know, they were and the relation out here have been mixed over the years.
 But right now, I think with China's rise, the United States military is probably more popular than it's been in many, many years.

 SIEGEL: OK.
 That's NPR's Frank Langfitt, our Shanghai correspondent, speaking to us today from Manila.
 Frank, thanks.

 LANGFITT: Happy to do it, Robert.
 Transcript provided by NPR, Copyright NPR.